Tonkon Torp

 megan.reuther@tonkon.com

-Megan is an attorney in Tonkon Torp’s Labor & Employment Practice Group.
+Megan is a partner in Tonkon Torp’s Labor & Employment Practice Group.
 She works with local, regional, and national employers to solve complicated employment matters.
 Megan has substantial experience representing employers in state and federal court, and before Oregon’s Bureau of Labor & Industries (BOLI) and the Equal Employment Opportunity Commission (EEOC).

 Prior to joining Tonkon Torp, Megan served as a judicial law clerk for the Honorable Erika Hadlock, former Chief Judge of the Oregon Court of Appeals.
 Megan graduated summa cum laude from Lewis & Clark Law School, and is a member of the Oregon State Bar and the State Bar of California.